 Property loans can usually be extended until a sale of the particular asset is realised.
 Interest will continue to accrue and if possible payment should be made when due.
 If not, notify the bank of any anticipated delay or steps being taken to sell the property.

 Cancelling direct debits

-Most people have numerous monthly debits eg Foxtel, movie streaming (Netflix), music streaming, cloud services, gyms, telephone, internet, insurance etc. Ask the bank for a list of direct debits attached to a deceased’s account and request a hold be placed on the account to prevent further debits.
+Most people have numerous monthly debits such as Foxtel, movie streaming (Netflix), music streaming, cloud services, gyms, telephone, internet, insurance, or gym memberships.
+Ask the bank for a list of direct debits attached to a deceased’s account and request a hold be placed on the account to prevent further debits.

-Direct debits on a credit card can only be cancelled by contact each creditor directly or cancelling the credit card.
+Direct debits on a credit card can only be cancelled by contacting each creditor directly or cancelling the credit card.

 Credit cards should be cancelled.
 Enquire whether the card issuer provided insurance for debit balances, in which event the estate is relieved of the obligation to pay the balance that would have been due to the issuer.

-Identify whether the held insurance policies such as vehicle, home and contents etc and notify the provider of your appointment and who is in occupation of any insured properties.
+Identify whether the deceased held insurance policies such as vehicle or home and contents, and notify the provider of your appointment and who is in occupation of any insured properties.

 If their value is agreed, they may be taken by beneficiaries in part satisfaction of their estate entitlement.
 Otherwise a sale to a second-hand dealer or via gumtree is a common practice.
 If the beneficiaries agree, they may be given to charity or dumped.
 Money collected should be recorded and banked as estate funds.